A legacy more valuable than money

-For the majority of Black/African Americans in the U.S., even affluent ones, the experience of intergenerational wealth is novel.
-“Many of us are first-generation wealth creators,” notes Merrill Financial Advisor Nedra Agnew, who puts herself in that category.
+For the majority of Black-African Americans in the U.S., even affluent ones, the experience of intergenerational wealth is novel.
+“Many of us are first-generation wealth creators,” notes Merrill Wealth Management Advisor Nedra Agnew, who puts herself in that category.
 “My grandmother didn’t write checks drawn on a comfortable bank account; her method of paying bills was getting money orders,” she says.

 “Lessons about money can start early.”

-Affluent Black/African Americans are more likely than the general population to value what financial advisors can do for them; 58% reported having an advisor relationship, compared with 49% of the general population, the Merrill study found.
-Even so, historical exclusion may have left Black/African American people more skeptical — and more conservative — when it comes to investing as a way of building wealth.
-Research from Gallup in 2022 found that only 46% of people of color owned some form of stock, compared with 52% of non-Hispanic white adults in the U.S.1
+Affluent Black-African Americans are more likely than the general population to value what financial advisors can do for them; 58% reported having an advisor relationship compared with 49% of the general population, the Merrill study found.
+Even so, historical exclusion may have left Black-African American people more skeptical — and more conservative — when it comes to investing as a way of building wealth.
+Research from Gallup in 2023 found that only 49% of people of color owned some form of stock compared with 67% of non-Hispanic white adults in the U.S.1

 Hamlet recalls another of his clients whose son saved money from his work on a movie set when he was 17.
-When the teen told Hamlet he wanted to buy an expensive pair of sneakers with some of his savings, Hamlet suggested that investing the money in the sneaker manufacturer, as part of a broader, diversified portfolio, might benefit him more in the long run.
-The teen chose to invest in the stock, and now at 25, he regularly talks with Hamlet about new investments.
+When the teen told Hamlet he wanted to buy an expensive pair of sneakers with some of his savings, Hamlet suggested that investing the money in the sneaker manufacturer as part of a broader, diversified portfolio might benefit him more in the long run.
+The teen chose to invest in the stock, and now in his 20s, he regularly talks with Hamlet about new investments.

 At some point, you’ll want to create an estate plan to pass on your wealth, too.
 Use it as one more opportunity to share with your children the lessons you’ve learned about success and what the money you have earned has allowed you to do for your family and your community.
 Your advisor and an estate planning professional can help you craft a plan to transmit wealth to your heirs in a thoughtful way.
 But “the conversations that are part of the estate planning process are as important as the plan you end up with,” notes Galinskaya.